nikhil133/Anaconda-Navigator-and-Python-updation/README.md

 # Anaconda-Navigator-and-Python-updation
-1. Python 5 dose not support latest updation of OpenCv.

-2. Most of the time the process of installation leads to errors.
+1. Most of the time the process of installation leads to errors.

-3. Here I am providing steps to upgrade your python in anaconda navigation without loss of any stacks.
+2. Here I am providing steps to upgrade your python in anaconda navigation without loss of any stacks.

-4. First launch your anaconda prompt.
+3. First launch your anaconda prompt.

-5. Its better to update your anaconda naviagtor to latest version.
+4. Its better to update your anaconda naviagtor to latest version.

-6. Check your anaconda navigator version.
+5. Check your anaconda navigator version.

-7. Command    python --version
+6. Command    python --version

-8. Update Annaconda Navigator using.
+7. Update Annaconda Navigator using.

-9. Command    conda update anaconda
+8. Command    conda update anaconda

-10. Check the updated version of your navigator using command at step 7.
+9. Check the updated version of your navigator using command at step 6.

-11. Next update your python.
+10. Next update your python.

-12. Check your anaconda navigator version using command at step 7.
+11. Check your anaconda navigator version using command at step 6.

-13. Command    conda update python
+12. Command    conda update python

-14. This command will update the python at root of Anaconda navigator.
+13. This command will update the python at root of Anaconda navigator.

-15. Be patient it takes a while during Solving Environment step.
+14. Be patient it takes a while during Solving Environment step.

-16. After last step "Executing Transaction : done" if prompt doesnt show up user path press ctrl+z.
+15. After last step "Executing Transaction : done" if prompt doesnt show up user path press ctrl+z.

-17. Check the updated version of your python using command at step 7.
+16. Check the updated version of your python using command at step 6.

-18. You can see the updated version of your python.
+17. You can see the updated version of your python.

-19. Now launch your anaconda navigator.
+18. Now launch your anaconda navigator.

-20. Go to Environment->root and check your dependencies you can see some of the dependency been updated.
+19. Go to Environment->root and check your dependencies you can see some of the dependency been updated.

-21.Next launch your Spyder you can verify the update version of python at left corner top label of Spyder.
+20.Next launch your Spyder you can verify the update version of python at left corner top label of Spyder.